tobymaddock/veggieFoodScraper/README.md

 ﻿# veggieFoodScraper

 Cool project to allow me to compare the protein content of various recipes found online.
+I'm going to rename this 'parse-ly'.

 For now, scrapes:
 - BBC good food